TitaniumLB6571/TitaniumLB6571/README.md

 Currently working on private and public projects

 - ⚡ Experienced in PHP
+- ⚡ Learning Vue 3
 - ⚡ Sort of experienced, but could improve in C# and Javascript
 - ⚡ Minimal experience in C++